Welcome to Northminster

 Our Father, who art in heaven, hallowed be thy name, thy Kingdom come, thy will be done on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our debts as we forgive our debtors.
 And lead us not into temptation but deliver us from evil: for thine is the kingdom, and the power, and the glory, forever.
 Amen.

 We encourage you to open to the Word of God in a Bible that you have at home with you.
-If you do not have a bible, you can find the scripture reading below the order of worship.
+If you do not have a bible, if you are on a laptop or tablet, you can find the scripture reading to the right of the order of worship; if you are on a phone it will be found below the order of worship.

 Pastor: The Word of the Lord